 Like the children’s museum in Greenville, The Sandbox offers yearly memberships, perfect for families to come to Hilton Head more often or just bigger families who may be able to save money versus individual tickets for everyone.
 This is also a great experience gift!

-Yearly family memberships are $125 and a Grandparents membership is $150.
+Yearly family memberships are $150 and a Grandparent’s membership is $175.

 No food or drinks are allowed inside The Sandbox and strollers must be left on the porch.
 There really isn’t room inside the museum.
-If the museum is too crowded, there is a waitlist for entrance.
-We went mid-week in the later afternoon in July and it wasn’t crowded.
+If the museum has a waiting crowd, there is a waitlist for entrance.
+We went mid-week in the later afternoon in July and it wasn’t too overwhelming.
 The Sandbox encourages people to call ahead during the busier summer months to see if there is a waitlist.
-Plan to spend at least a couple hours there since there are a lot of things to do and explore.
+Plan to spend at least a couple of hours there since there are a lot of things to do and explore.